Surf’s up in California, where it’s now the official sport

 - Asia Argento, who accused Harvey Weinstein, made deal with her own accuser

-“Nothing represents the California Dream better than surfing — riding the waves and living in harmony with the beautiful beaches and ocean of our Golden State,” avid surfer and Democratic state Assemblyman Al Muratsuchi of Torrance said when he introduced the bill.
+“I am stoked that surfing is now California’s official sport.
+No other sport represents the California Dream better than surfing — riding the waves of opportunity and living in harmony with nature,” avid surfer and Democratic state Assemblyman Al Muratsuchi of Torrance said in a statement.

 The state’s 1,100 miles (1,770 kilometers) of coastline are home to a number of world-famous surf breaks, and California hosts the Surfers’ Hall of Fame, the International Surfing Museum, and the California Surf Museum.
 It’s also the site of the International Surf Festival, the U.S. Open of Surfing, the Mavericks Big Wave Surf Contest and the Founders’ Cup of Surfing.